operator-framework/enhancements/enhancements/orange_okt_proposition.md

 ## Motivation

-We worked mainly on an operator for a statefull application and  had to deal with:
+We worked mainly on an operator for a stateful application and had to deal with:

   - the question to detect finely any change in the managed resources by the operator (do not update  them unecessarly)
   - the CR Reconciliation's Status to update as recommended